azurebigcompute/CloudWorkshops/BatchAIWorkshop.md

 ## 1) Enable Your Subscription

 Your instructor will provide you with a code and guidance here.
 You will redeem your Azure Pass code via <a href="https://www.microsoftazurepass.com/">the AzurePass website</a>, which will enable your subscription and credit.
 You will need to provide an e-mail address, or can simply create a new outlook.com address.
+Detailed instructions are available in <a href=ActivateAzurePass.pdf>this document</a>.

 ## 2) Deploy an Ubuntu Data Science VM